appsody/stacks/incubator/kitura/README.md

     appsody run
     ```

-    This launches a Docker container that continuously re-builds and re-runs your project.
-It also exposes port 8080, to allow you to interact with your application.
+    This launches a Docker container that rebuilds and reruns your project in response to source code changes.
+It publishes port 8080, to allow you to interact with your application.

     You can continue to edit the application in your preferred IDE (VSCode, Xcode or others) and your changes will be reflected in the running container within a few seconds.